hpi-swa-teaching/WindowAcrobatics/README.md

 ### Usage

-You can easily customize all the shortcuts used in Window Acrobatics in the Window Acrobatics section in your Preference Browser -- here are the defaults.
+You can easily customize all the shortcuts used in Window Acrobatics, as well as disable or enable its components, in the Window Acrobatics section in your Preference Browser -- here are the defaults.

 | Cmd/Alt +     | Action            |
 |-------------|-------------------|